 The Victorian Curriculum, F-10, provides the following account of reading and viewing:

 Reading and viewing, as a mode of English, is an integral part of learning in all disciplines in the primary school.
-As such, students need to not only become proficient in foundational capabilities such as phonemic awareness or alphabetic knowledge, they also need to understand the literacy demands specific to the various curriculum or discipline areas across a range of texts (Freebody, Barton & Chan, 2014).
-At all year levels, opportunities to read need to be built into classroom schedules, in line with Marie Clay’s definition of reading as “a message-getting, problem-solving activity which increases in power and flexibility the more it is practised” (Clay, 1991, p.
-6).
+As such, students need to not only become proficient in foundational capabilities such as phonemic awareness or alphabetic knowledge, they also need to understand the literacy demands specific to the various curriculum or discipline areas across a range of texts (Derewianka & Jones, 2022).
+At all year levels, daily opportunities for reading and viewing need to be built into classroom schedules so that students can practise processing words, symbols or actions to derive meaning and/or construct meaning.
+Through instruction and practise, readers learn to understand, interpret, critically analyse, reflect upon and enjoy written and visual, print and non-print texts (VCAA, 2017).

 Literacy foci in the toolkit